tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Event data
 ### Event parameters
+Add event parameters manually for all events event.
+The parameters will be added in the event_data object in the payload.

+Add user ID parameter for all events event.
+The parameters will be added in the user_id field in the payload.

 #### Add shared event parameters
 Add shared event parameters across all events.
 The parameters will be added in the `event_data` object in the payload.